DataDog/hiring-engineers/answers.md

   *sudo apt-get install mysql-server
 * Once MySQL is up and running, I created a database user for the Datadog agent based on [Instruction](https://app.datadoghq.com/account/settings#integrations/mysql)
 * Then I added this configuration block to the mysql.d/conf.yaml to collect the MySQL metrics
+* Whenever you add an integration or make any tweaks, run the info command **sudo /etc/init.d/datadog-agent info** to see that everything is ok
+* Restart the agent and verify if the agent is reporting to the dashboard.
+You should be able to see metrics reporting to the pre-built "MySQL - Overview" dashboard in **Dashboard** section.

 Created /etc/datadog-agent/conf.d/mysql.d/conf.yaml <br>